jquery-archive/plugins.jquery.com/pages/docs/publish.md

 version listed in the manifest file.
 If the manifest file is valid, then the version will be automatically added to the plugins site.

+We highly suggest that you **do not overwrite old tags**, instead, push a new version number tag (and commit to the manifest) to fix any errors you've encounterd.

 ## Having Trouble?

 Unfortunately we do not currently have a system for